 Stage two of surge protection is to address power surges at each power outlet within your home.
 Every appliance that’s plugged in has the potential to be damaged during an electrical storm.
 Use surge-protecting power boards to isolate your appliances and ensure they don’t get stung when the storms strike.

 - Avoid Overloading

 An important but often overlooked step you can take is to avoid overloading your power outlets.
 Be sensible about how many appliances you’ve got plugged in at a single outlet and as a blanket rule, avoid connecting power boards to secondary power boards.

 Your surge protectors don’t last forever.
 The materials used to protect your appliances wear down with each power surge you experience, so it’s only a matter of time until they deteriorate.
 To make sure you stay safe, you’ll need to replace them and ensure ongoing protection.

 - Keep Climate Correct

 By combining these steps, your home should be ready for the onset of any storm season.
 Powerful surges caused by lightning will no longer pose a threat to your precious appliances and devices.
 As with anything involving electricity, it’s best left to a professional.
-Contact Service Today to speak with an expert adviser and arrange a visit with one of our experienced electricians.
+Contact Service Today to speak with an expert adviser and arrange a visit with one of our experienced electricians in Sydney.